payamparvizi/sapps-rl/Quadcopter_Environment/README.md

 ### System Requirements
 - Linux operating system
 - Python ≥ 3.9
-- Crazyflie 2.1 hardware and Crazyradio PA
+- Bitcraze Crazyflie 2.1 (with Crazyradio PA)

-It is recommended to use a virtual environment (e.g., Conda or venv).
+It is recommended to use a Python virtual environment for installation.

 ```bash
 pip install -r requirements.txt
 ```

-The environment relies on the **Bitcraze Crazyflie Python library (cflib)**.
-Please ensure that Crazyflie drivers and dependencies are correctly installed.
+This environment uses the **Bitcraze Crazyflie Python library (cflib)**.
+Ensure that the Crazyflie drivers and any required USB radio drivers are installed.

 ---

 ## Hardware Setup and Verification

-Before running RL experiments, verify communication with the Crazyflie:
+Before running any RL experiments, verify the connection to the Crazyflie:

 ```bash
 cfclient
 ```

 Ensure that:
-- the Crazyradio is detected,
+- the Crazyradio PA dongle is plugged in and detected
-- the Crazyflie connects successfully, and
+- the Crazyflie connects successfully
-- onboard sensor data updates correctly.
+- onboard sensor readings update correctly (via the client software)

-Flow Deck attachment should be verified before flight.
-Refer to the Bitcraze documentation for detailed setup and troubleshooting instructions.
+Also verify that the Flow Deck is attached and functioning.
+Refer to Bitcraze documentation for detailed setup and troubleshooting.

 ---